Tools for the Community

 Providing opportunities, knowledge, tools and resources that enable communities to make informed decisions

 Vapor Intrusion Information

-Vapor intrusion is when vapor or gas from chemical contaminants underground migrate into overlying buildings.
-Clock the image or link below to find out more about vapor intrusion.
+Vapor intrusion occurs when vapor or gas from chemical contaminants underground migrate into nearby buildings.
+Click the here to learn more about vapor intrusion:

 What is a Community Health Study?

-The link below is to a website created to share the experience and perspective of public health staff dedicated to studying links between environmental exposure to chemicals and health effects in California communities.
+The information in the link below shares the perspectives of public health scientists who are studying links between exposure to hazardous chemicals in the environment and health effects among residents in California communities.

 Annual Stakeholder Roundtable Proceedings

-Each year the Environmental Health Investigations Branch's Site Assessment Section (SAS) convenes a day long Stakeholder Roundtable.
-The Roundtables are part of the proactive outreach to stakeholders representing diverse communities in California and representatives of NGOs, academia, federal, state and local agencies.
-It provides the Site Assessment Section with an opportunity to discuss environmental public health concerns in a neutral setting; it fosters a productive learning environment for all participants and provides the SAS with guidance for its current and future work.
+Each year the CDPH Environmental Health Investigations Branch's Site Assessment Section (SAS) convenes a day-long Stakeholder Roundtable.
+The Roundtable involves community residents as well as representatives of non-governmental organizations, academia, and federal, state and local agencies.
+It offers an opportunity for participants to share experiences, and it gives SAS staff an opportunity to hear directly from residents about environmental health problems in their community.
+The Roundtable fosters a productive learning environment for participants and helps guide SAS's work.

-If you are having difficulty accessing the following documents please contact CDPH at (510) 620-3610 or Gabriele.firstname.lastname@example.org to request this information in an alternate format.
+If you are having difficulty accessing the following documents please contact Beth Saiki at (510) 620-5764 or Beth.Saiki@cdph.ca.gov to request this information in an alternate format.

 Listening to South Gate: The Community’s Environmental Health Concerns